dss-extensions/DSS-Python/README.md

 ## Recent changes

-Check the [changelog](docs/changelog.md#0103) document for a detailed list.
+Check the [changelog](docs/changelog.md#0105) document for a detailed list.

+- *2020-03-03 / version 0.10.5: Maintenance release to match DSS C-API 0.10.5, basedon on OpenDSS revision 2837.
+Temporarily drops the v8 parallel-machine functions, as well as conda packages on Windows.*
+- 2019-11-16 / version 0.10.4: Maintenance release to match DSS C-API 0.10.4.
-- **2019-05-22 / version 0.10.3: Some important fixes, better general performance, new API extensions, new features ported from COM and the OpenDSS version 8 codebase.**
+- 2019-05-22 / version 0.10.3: Some important fixes, better general performance, new API extensions, new features ported from COM and the OpenDSS version 8 codebase.
 - 2019-02-28 / version 0.10.2: Some small fixes, adds the missing `CtrlQueue.Push`, faster LoadShapes and new property `DSS.AllowEditor` to toggle editor calls.
 - 2019-02-17 / version 0.10.1: Integrate DSS C-API changes/fix, some small fixes, and more error-checking.
 - 2018-11-17 / version 0.10.0: Lots of changes, fixes and new features.
 Check the new [changelog](docs/changelog.md#0100) document for a list.